-- Project Governance A governance framework to oversee significant business projects. - Risk, Governance and Compliance Committee (RGCC) Responsible for the management and reporting of risk and for updating the divisional risk register on at least a quarterly basis. - Risk management function Supports the RGCC in the identification and management of risks. - Credit and Consumer Portfolio Management Committee (CCPMC) Implements credit policy and monitors credit performance. - Field risk Responsible for the detection of fraud in the field operations.

-- Compliance function Responsible for assessing compliance with laws and regulations. - Hierarchy of field structure Well-established hierarchical structure to manage and control the field workforce. - Field Audit Responsible for the auditing of the field network covering locations over a 3 year cycle. - Financial and Operational Performance Committee (FOPCO) Responsible for the challenge and monitoring of significant financial and operational matters. - Modernisation and Strategic Planning Group (MASP) Oversees the modernisation programme. - Agent Policy Steering Group Monitors compliance with policies relating to the selfemployed status of agents.
+- Change Programme Governance Committee A governance framework to oversee significant business projects. - Business Risk Committee (BRC) Responsible for the management and reporting of risk and for updating the divisional risk register on at least a quarterly basis. - Risk management function Supports the BRC in the identification and management of risks. - Credit Committee Implements credit policy and monitors credit performance. - Field risk Responsible for the detection of fraud in the field operations. - Compliance function Responsible for assessing compliance with laws and regulations. - Hierarchy of field structure Well-established hierarchical structure to manage and control the field workforce. - Field Audit Responsible for the auditing of the field network covering locations over a 3 year cycle. - Financial and Operational Performance Committee (FOPCO) Responsible for the challenge and monitoring of significant financial and operational matters. - Strategic Planning Committee Identifies the content of the CCD Strategic Change Agenda.